- Promote artistic excellence

 Major Arts Organizations:

 Currently ArtsinStark provides operating support to the seven largest arts organizations in Stark County: Canton Ballet, Canton Museum of Art, Canton Palace Theatre, Canton Symphony Orchestra, Massillon Museum, Players Guild Theatre, and Voices of Canton.
-The Operating Grant category is not currently open to any additional organizations.
+The Major Arts Organizations Grant category is not currently open to any additional organizations.